Upper Cumberland AVA

 Upper Cumberland is an American Viticultural Area (AVA) located in Middle Tennessee and expands all or portions of the following eight counties: Cumberland, Fentress, Macon, Putnam, Overton, Smith, Warren, and White.
-The wine appellation was established on May 14, 2024 as the nation's 273^{rd} and the state's third AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury, after reviewing the petition submitted by the Appalachian Region Wine Producers Association, proposing a viticultural area named "Upper Cumberland."
+The wine appellation was established as the nation's 273^{rd} and the state's third AVA on May 15, 2024 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by the Appalachian Region Wine Producers Association, proposing a viticultural area named "Upper Cumberland."

 The viticultural area encircles the cities of Cookeville and McMinnville, lies east of Nashville and Murfreesboro, and encompasses approximately 2.18 e6acre with 55 vineyards cultivating over 71 acre and sourcing nine wineries.
 There is at least one vineyard in each county within the AVA, demonstrating that commercial viticulture and wine-making occurs throughout the entire AVA with additional new vineyard and winery projects in various stages of development.
 This is a relatively new region for modern viticulture development but grape growing and winemaking have a long substantial history in the area.